 Skyline College is here to empower you to achieve your educational goals and we are especially proud to serve our nation's veterans.

-In order to register for classes at Skyline College and apply for VA Educational Benefits, veteran students will need to follow the seven steps below.
-Please note that financial aid is available.
+In order to register for classes at Skyline College and apply for VA Educational Benefits, student veterans will need to follow the seven steps below.
+Please note that financial aid is also available.
 Visit the financial aid website for more information about how you can afford to pay for college.

 Make sure to consult the catalog for policy on out of state applicants before you apply if you currently reside outside of California.

 Steps to Enrollment